stijn-dejongh/lovecraft_public_domain/raw_converts/lt.md

 hand, and his skull-face twisted into a strange expression as he chuckled at a cowering figure robed in black silk and carrying a long Thibetan knife.
 It was the servant Tsanpo, and as she recognised the shrivelled face Georgina remembered horribly what she had overheard the night before.
-The sun flashed on the polished blade, and suddenly Surama&rsquo;s revolver spat once more.
-This time the knife flew from the Mongol&rsquo;s hand, and Surama glanced greedily at his shaking and bewildered prey.
+The sun flashed on the polished blade, and suddenly Surama's revolver spat once more.
+This time the knife flew from the Mongol's hand, and Surama glanced greedily at his shaking and bewildered prey.

   Then Tsanpo, glancing quickly at his unhurt hand and at the fallen knife, sprang